ritvikraj115/Real_RR/README.md

 This rewards both semantic quality and conceptual breadth while avoiding duplicated evidence.

+Coverage is kept as a small bounded bonus, so it refines the semantic ranking instead of replacing it.

 ---

 ## Stage 8 — Evidence Density

 Evidence Density measures the consistency of supporting semantic evidence throughout the candidate profile.

 Instead of rewarding numerous weak matches, only the strongest semantic evidence contributes.
-The implementation now also uses JD weights so high-importance evidence matters more than low-importance evidence.
+The implementation also uses JD weights so high-importance evidence matters more than low-importance evidence.

-A compact view of the score is:
+The evidence score is computed from the strongest three positive chunks using fixed emphasis coefficients \(\alpha=[0.5,0.3,0.2]\):

 $$
 Evidence=
 \frac{\sum_{i=1}^{3}\alpha_i w_i S_i}{\sum_{i=1}^{3}\alpha_i w_i}
-\qquad
-\text{with }
-\alpha=[0.5,0.3,0.2]
 $$

 where: